guhjy/visreg/index.md

 In this plot, we see how the hazard changes as a function of bilirubin levels for patients with/without an enlarged liver.
 For more on this type of plot, see [Cross-sectional plots](cross-section).

-The models do not have to be linear, and we have the option of using `ggplot2` as the graphics engine:
+<p id="gam">The models do not have to be linear, and we have the option of using `ggplot2` as the graphics engine:</p>

 ```r